bing1980/Pro-Git/Chapter 5 - Distributed Git.md

 Assuming you saved the patch at /tmp/patch-ruby-client.patch, you can apply the patch like this:
 **$ git apply /tmp/patch-ruby-client.patch**
 **git apply** is overall much more conservative than patch.
 It won’t create a commit for you — after running it, you must stage and commit the changes introduced manually.
+You can also use git apply to see if a patch applies cleanly before you try actually applying it — you can run git apply --check with the patch:
+> $ git apply --check 0001-seeing-if-this-helps-the-gem.patch
+error: patch failed: ticgit.gemspec:1
+error: ticgit.gemspec: patch does not apply

+#### Applying a Patch with am